drazdra/UNN/README.md

 Now that i've triggered the serious ML scientists and they have closed the page, let's go on :).

-So we have a text to process and we need to split it into a list of basic elements.
+So, we have a text to process and we need to split it into a list of basic elements.

 Could we split it per character?
 Yes, but in the current architecture it produces so many combinations that it becomes too slow and expensive to use.
 One token on average equals 3-4 characters.
 If it were 1 character per token the text generation would slow down by at least 3-4 times.
 Not to mention the training costs!
 Just imagine how many more combinations it would create!